Convolutive sequences, I: Through the lens of integer partition functions: Conclusion

 After importing the data from the OEIS to a \textit{Maple} worksheet, we examined term by term if the following condition holds for each OEIS sequence $(a_n)_{n\ge 0}$:

 This condition is equivalent to the one arising from the generating series of $a_n$, i.e., the $m=2$ case of \eqref{eq:mconv}.

 Thanks to this search, we were able to identify the sequences noted in this paper.
 Of course, our \emph{Maple} procedure also identified other sequences in the OEIS satisfying the requirements of $2$-convolutivity.
 For the most part, these were very short sequences in the OEIS that, somewhat trivially, meet the requirements of $2$-convolutivity.
 In essence, we viewed these as ``false positives'' and skipped over them.
+The abundance of such false positives was the initial motivation for us to restrict our attention to eta-products, which further led us to the considerations in Section~\ref{sec:artificial}.

+Now that we have a more concrete form of the convolutive sequences that we hope to explore, one may wonder whether we could perform a search directly on eta-products.
+Unfortunately, this task becomes computationally intensive.
+Nevertheless, there is still an observation, as pointed out by one of the referees, that may reduce the amount of search slightly.
+To be specific, it is sufficient to work on eta-products of \emph{weight zero}, because the unitizing operator of degree $m$ preserves the weight of a modular form, while raising such a form to the $m$-th power multiplies the weight by $m$.

 As we close this work, a number of fairly obvious questions arise: \begin{itemize}[itemsep=4pt] \item Can one provide combinatorial proofs of the $2$- and $3$-convolutivity of the sequences where the only proofs that we have provided rely on generating function manipulations?